Bekidemissie/tinyapp/Readme.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command or
+- Run the development web server using the `node express_server.js` command
-- run the code using npm start